jvalenzano/GenerativeAi/README.md

 Given a version number MAJOR.MINOR.PATCH, increment the:

-+ MAJOR version when you make incompatible API changes
++ *MAJOR* version when you make incompatible API changes
-+ MINOR version when you add functionality in a backward compatible manner
++ *MINOR* version when you add functionality in a backward compatible manner
-+ PATCH version when you make backward compatible bug fixes
++ *PATCH* version when you make backward compatible bug fixes

-Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.
+Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH or MAJOR-MINOR-PATCH, in support of directory structures, format.

 <a name="proj_data"/>